Priyadharshan Kannappan

-Priyadharshan Kannappan (born 1 December 1993) is an Indian chess grandmaster, FIDE Trainer, Author, and entrepreneur.
+Priyadharshan Kannappan (born 1 December 1993) is an Indian chess grandmaster, FIDE Trainer, author, and entrepreneur.
 He is the founder and CEO of Chess Gaja Private Limited, a global online chess academy that trains hundreds of students across multiple countries.
 Known for his academic rigor, competitive accomplishments, and innovative contributions to online chess education, Kannappan has been a consistent force in the chess world both on and off the board.

-Early Life and Education Chess Career
+Biography

 Priyadharshan was born in Madurai, Tamil Nadu, India.
 He learned chess at the age of 6 and quickly became one of India’s most promising junior players.
 He moved to the United States in 2012 to pursue higher education from Lindenwood University and further his chess knowledge.
 That same year, he was named as the U.S. Chess League's MVP.

 He completed his undergraduate degree in marketing from Lindenwood University, where he was also part of their collegiate chess team.
 He then earned a master’s degree in management, leadership, and business analytics from Webster University, one of the strongest collegiate chess programs in the U.S. At Webster, he trained under GM Susan Polgar and contributed to the team's national championship wins.

 In 2016, he achieved his final GM norm by defeating Vera Gonzalez in the Philadelphia International.

 In July 2022, Priyadharshan coached the Brazilian team for the 44th Chess Olympiad on the recommendation of his fellow Webster University graduate and grandmaster André Diamant.